lwmqn/qnode/docs/Generic-MQTT-Interfaces.md

 ### .subscribe(topics[, options], callback)
 This is a generic method to subscribe to a topic or topics listed in an array.

-If you are using **mqtt-shepherd** as the LWMQN Server, it accepts the registered Client to subscribe to any topic (if authorized).
+If you are using **mqtt-shepherd** as the LwMQN Server, it accepts the registered Client to subscribe to any topic (if authorized).
 In this case, the Server simply acts as an MQTT broker.
 The generic subscription is not allowed at the Server if the Client was not successfully registered.

 **Arguments:**